khodr-coder/postblog-fullstack-next13/README.md

 # postblog-fullstack-next13
-this is a simple post app built in Next.js13 using PostgreSQL Primsa and Typescript
+This is a simple post app built in Next.js13 using PostgreSQL Primsa and Typescript

 This is an EXPERIMENTAL [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app@latest --experimental-app `](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
 There was some functionality / compatability mishaps I needed to work through in order to get it working properly.
 Which is fine, It's still in beta.